 Student Community Standards.
 Additionally, those individuals are simultaneously subject

 to all local, state, or federal laws.
-The University disciplinary process does not
+The University conduct process does not constitute

 Do I need to hire an attorney?